 - Limit your intake of alcohol.
 Ask your provider how much alcohol is safe for you.

 - Look into safety measures to prevent falls and injuries.
-A weak immune system can slow healing.
+A weak immune system can slow healing from injuries.

 McDevitt MA.
 Aging and the blood.
-In: Fillit HM, Rockwood K, Woodhouse K, eds.
+In: Fillit HM, Rockwood K, Young J, eds.
 Brocklehurst's Textbook of Geriatric Medicine and Gerontology.
-7th ed.
-Philadelphia PA: Elsevier Saunders; 2010:chap 21.
+8th ed.
+Philadelphia, PA: Elsevier; 2017:chap 24.

-Tummala MK, Taub DT, Ershler WB.
-Clinical Immunology: Immune senescence and the acquired immune deficiency of aging.
-In: Fillit HM, Rockwood K, Woodhouse K, eds.
+Tummala MK, Taub DD, Ershler WB.
+Clinical immunology: immune senescence and the acquired immunodeficiency of aging.
+In: Fillit HM, Rockwood K, Young J, eds.
 Brocklehurst's Textbook of Geriatric Medicine and Gerontology.
-7th ed.
-Philadelphia PA: Elsevier Saunders; 2010:chap 13.
+8th ed.
+Philadelphia, PA: Elsevier; 2017:chap 93.

 Walston JD.
 Common clinical sequelae of aging.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 22.

 Review Date 7/21/2022

 Updated by: Frank D. Brodkey, MD, FCCM, Associate Professor, Section of Pulmonary and Critical Care Medicine, University of Wisconsin School of Medicine and Public Health, Madison, WI.
 Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.